align-racing-uia/AR20-21/README.md

 ## Introduction

-This is the repository for Align Racing's 2019 formula student race car.
+This is the repository for Align Racing's formula student race car's different systems.

 ## Align Racing UiA